 Hans Enocson has been President & CEO of GE for the Nordic and Baltic Region (Estonia and Latvia) since 2007.
 He is primarily responsible for GEs overall growth in the region and acts as the key interface to GE for governmental and corporate relations.
 He is based in Stockholm, Sweden.
 Hans has more than 30 years of industrial experience and have served internationally in global responsibilities, working abroad in France and many years in the US.
 He served 10 years with LKB / Pharmacia today an important part of GE Healthcare LifeScience in Uppsala.
 Previously he was partner and CEO of leading Swedish management consultancy and responsible for GE Information Services in the Nordic Region.
 He serves on many Nordic GE boards, AmCham Sweden, SAAC NY, Uppsala Innovation Center and served as honorary chairman of the Foreign Investment Council in Latvia (FICIL).
 From academic perspective he holds various advisory roles to the University of Uppsala and Stockholm Resilience Center .
 He is a frequent speaker on topics such as Sustainability, Corporate Governance and Innovation.
 Hans holds a BA from the University of Stockholm and Program for Executive Development (PED) from IMD Lausanne, Switzerland.

-Co-founder in 2009 and Managing Partner of early-stage tech investor Imprimatur Capital Fund Management operating in the Baltic/Nordic region.
-Previously With Imprimatur Capital (London) from 2006 and responsible for operations in the Baltic Sea region (Baltics/Nordics/St Petersburg), including building the research institution partner network, deal flow, investments and board positions.
-Before that with the European Bank for Reconstruction and Development (EBRD) for 12 years, focusing on private equity and venture capital in Russia and the Baltic region.
+Co-founder in 2010 and Managing Partner of early-stage tech investor Imprimatur Capital Fund Management operating in the Baltic/Nordic region.
+Invested in more than 25 tech startups.
+Board seats with several.
+Previously Investment Director from 2006 with London-based early-stage tech investor Imprimatur Capital and responsible for operations in the Baltic Sea region (Baltics/Nordics/St Petersburg), including building the research institution partner network, deal flow, investments and board positions.
+Before that with the European Bank for Reconstruction and Development (EBRD) for 12 years, investing in venture capital funds in Russia and the Baltic region.
 BSc in life science from Adelaide University (Australia) and an MBA from Durham University (UK).

 Nicolas Maréchal-Abram is Project Manager in Innovation Management Department, Veolia Environnement Research and Innovation since 2011.
 Prior to this position, he worked in several japanese companies and joined Veolia Water Japan group in 2007 as R&D manager.
 He did cleantech watch in Japan for Veolia Environnement until 2011.
 Arrived in Japan in 2000 as student, he got a PhD. in Environmental Science from Shizuoka University in 2004.
 He worked on bioindicators of Environment quality studying heavy metal partition coefficient between calcitic organismes and seawater.